The purpose of using ANPR in surrey is to deny criminals the use of our roads.

 Enhance joint working with other Emergency Services.

-Yes the Emergency Services need to work within the existing legislation and regulation in respect of drone use.
+Yes.
+The Emergency Services need to work within the existing legislation and regulation in respect of drone use.
 We operate in accordance with our Permission granted by the CAA.
 All our pilots are qualified remote pilots having passed a CAA accredited training course and.
 We are fully insured and registered as an operator with the CAA.

 What about Privacy and Data Protection?

-We have worked closely with the Information and Surveillance Commissioners offices and worked with them in developing specific Privacy Impact Assessments for our use of drones and a Self-Assessment document to test compliance against the CCTV codes of practice.
+We have worked closely with the Information and Surveillance Commissioners offices and with them developed specific Privacy Impact Assessments for our use of drones and a Self-Assessment document to test compliance against the CCTV codes of practice.

 The Surveillance Commissioner has visited us and viewed a drone being operated, declaring confidence in how police are using drones.

-We use the same processes for storing images taken by drones as we do for our Body Worn Video cameras.
+We use the same processes for storing images taken by our drones as we do for our Body Worn Video cameras.